Grade 3 Gynecomastia Surgery - Causes, Symptoms & Treatment

 How Is Grade 3 Gynecomastia Diagnosed?

 A grade 3 gynecomastia diagnosis is made by taking a physical exam and reviewing medical history and diagnostic tests.
-The doctor will perform a physical examination to detect fat deposits and enlarged glandular tissue.

-All other types of body parts are excluded from the screening process.
 Examining the patient’s medical history, they will evaluate for any medications prescribed, untreated health conditions, or hormonal changes that may result in gynecomastia.

 Imaging tests like ultrasound and mammography confirm the diagnosis by examining the composition of the breast tissue.
-In addition, blood analysis can detect any imbalances in estrogen and testosterone levels through hormonal tests.
+In addition,

 Treatment Options for Grade 3 Gynecomastia